ZaliNatale/Physical-Inactivity-State-Specific-Region/README.md

 ### Physical Inactivity Statistics
 Differences in Physical Inactivity by state within the South, Midwest, West, and Northeast region.
 - (made a chart in Miscrsoft excel, but do not know how to insert it)

+## Where is this data from?

+- This data is from County Public Health between the years 2014-2015
+> Original data was condensed to form the subset according to the steps in Unit_3_Project_Panda_Data
+- Data was provided by Professor Gotzler

 ### Acknowledgements
 This repository was created for Prof. Gotzler's English 105 class Fall 2024 semester at the Univeristy of North Carolina at Chapel Hill.